ryan-0/comp20-rosgood/security/README.md

 # README

 * I believe the entire work has been implemented correctly.
-* I have not worked on this with anyone.
+* I have talked about this with Vincent Tsang and Ashton Knight
-* I have spent 3 hours on this assignment.
+* I have spent 5 hours on this assignment.